biosails/pheniqs/docs/quickstart.md

 # Declaring Input

 In this example we consider three files that contain synchronized segments from an Illumina MiSeq instrument.
 Pheniqs will construct the input [read](glossary.html#read) by reading one [segment](glossary.html#segment) from each input file.
 [Relative](glossary.html#relative_path) input and output file paths are resolved against the working directory which defaults to where you execute Pheniqs.
-You may optionally specify `base input url` to explicitly provide a base directory and make the configuration file more portable. ([Absolute file paths](glossary.html#absolute_path) that start with `/` ignore `base input url`.
+You may optionally specify `base input url` to explicitly provide a base directory and make the configuration file more portable.

 Assume 3 FASTQ files created by executing bcl2fastq to simply get all 3 raw segments of a single indexed Illumina MiSeq run.